 MRS Graduate Student Awards honor and encourage graduate students whose academic achievements and current materials research display a high level of excellence and distinction.
 MRS seeks to recognize students of exceptional ability who show promise for significant future achievement in materials research.Read More »

-The Innovation in Materials Characterization Award was created to honor an outstanding advance in materials characterization that notably increases the knowledge of the structure, composition, in situ behavior under outside stimulus, electronic, mechanical, or chemical behavior, or other characterization feature, of materials.
+The Innovation in Materials Characterization Award was created to honor an outstanding advance in materials characterization that notably increases the knowledge of the structure; composition; in situ behavior under outside stimulus; electronic, mechanical or chemical behavior; or other characterization feature of materials.
 It is not limited to the method of characterization or the class of material observed.
 Impact of the advance on materials research is the primary consideration in making the award.
 Nominations for this award may be made for scientists and engineers in all areas of materials research.
-The nomination deadline for each year's award is October 1.
+The nomination deadline for each year's award is August 1.
 Read More »

 The Materials Theory Award recognizes exceptional advances made by materials theory to the fundamental understanding of the structure and behavior of materials.
-This Award is intended to honor both those who have pioneered the development of a new theoretical approach and those who have used existing approaches to provide significant new insight into materials behavior.
+This award is intended to honor both those who have pioneered the development of a new theoretical approach and those who have used existing approaches to provide significant new insight into materials behavior.
 The deadline to nominate a candidate for the Materials Theory Award is April 1 of each year.
-Winners will receive their awards at the MRS Fall Meeting of that year.Read More »
+Recipients are presented with their awards at the MRS Fall meeting of that year.Read More »

 MRS seeks to recognize as MRS Fellow outstanding members whose sustained and distinguished contributions to the advancement of materials research are internationally recognized.
-It is intended that by representing excellence in science and engineering and dedication to the advancement of materials research, the MRS Fellows will exemplify the highest ideals of accomplishment and service embodied in the MRS Mission.
-The annual nomination period for the MRS Fellow runs from July 1 through October 1.Read More »
+It is intended that by representing excellence in science and engineering and dedication to the advancement of materials research, the MRS Fellows will exemplify the highest ideals of accomplishment and service embodied in the MRS mission.
+The annual nomination period for the MRS Fellow runs from June 1 through August 1.Read More »

 The Von Hippel Award, the Materials Research Society's highest honor, recognizes those qualities most prized by materials scientists and engineers — brilliance and originality of intellect, combined with vision that transcends the boundaries of conventional scientific disciplines.
 The award is presented annually at the MRS Fall Meeting where the recipient is invited to speak at the Awards Ceremony.
 The nomination deadline for each year's award is April 1.Read More »